 A settlement has been reached in a class action lawsuit against BioPlus Specialty Pharmacy Services, LLC arising out of a 2021 cybersecurity incident involving BioPlus (the "Data Incident").
-Plaintiffs allege that the Data Incident resulted in unauthorized access by a third party to data stored on BioPlus's network, which they allege included the personally identifiable information ("PII") and protected health information ("PII") of BioPlus's current and former patients.
+Plaintiffs allege that the Data Incident resulted in unauthorized access by a third party to data stored on BioPlus's network, which they allege included the personally identifiable information ("PII") and protected health information ("PHI") of BioPlus's current and former patients.
 BioPlus disagrees with Plaintiffs' claims and denies any wrongdoing.

-You are receiving this notice because you are a SSN Class Member.
-You are a SSN Class Member if you were notified that your PII/PHI, including Social Security Number, was impacted in the Data Incident.
+You are receiving this notice because you may be a SSN Class Member.
+You are a SSN Class Member if you were notified that your PII/PHI, including Social Security Number, may have been impacted in the Data Incident.